MON - FRI 8AM - 5PM

 Understanding the Concept of Breaking In a Generator

 When a generator is assembled, the engine parts are often tight and the surfaces rough.
-The break-in period allows these parts to polish themselves by rubbing against each other.
-This process is crucial to ensure that all components work smoothly together, reducing the risk of premature wear and tear.
+This roughness is not accidental — cylinder walls are intentionally honed with a cross-hatch pattern of microscopic peaks and valleys.
+Those peaks are designed to be gradually ground down to their optimal level by piston action during the break-in process, not pre-finished to final tolerance at the factory.
+The break-in period allows these parts to polish themselves by rubbing against each other, ensuring that all components work smoothly together and reducing the risk of premature wear and tear.

 Now, you may ask, why is this important?
 Why can't I just add fuel, start my generator, and get it running immediately?
-Well, skipping the break-in process can have long-term effects on your generator's performance and lifespan.
+Skipping the break-in process can have serious long-term effects on your generator's performance and lifespan.

-Besides, the piston can grind against the cylinder walls without oil, generating metal scrap and carbon buildup.
+The piston can also grind against the cylinder walls without oil, generating metal scrap and carbon buildup.
 Carbon buildup over time causes smoke to leak from places where the seals are not tight.

 The break-in process of a generator: A step-by-step guide